AbhiXverse/Solidity-journey/Day 17/Uniswap V1 Protocol.md

 Core Idea behind Uniswap V1

-- Uniswap V1 introduced the idea of an Automated Market Maker(AMM) - a smart contract that holds liquidity pools and lets perople
+- Uniswap V1 introduced the idea of an Automated Market Maker(AMM) - a smart contract that holds liquidity pools and lets people trade directly with the pool
+-